-Detroit Pistons Log Second Game of Back to Back Situation
+Detroit Pistons Seeking Back to Back Road Wins

-with 24.4 assists per game.
-The Pistons are just below the middle of the pack in scoring defense, ranking 17th
+with 24.5 assists per game.
+The Pistons are in the middle of the pack in scoring defense, ranking 17th

-in threes made per game with 11.1 per contest and stand tied for first in three-point shooting as they connect on 39.6 percent of their shooting from beyond the arc.
-Reggie Jackson has missed the last seven games with a back injury: it was diagnosed as a stress reaction on November 2
+in threes made per game with 11.8 per contest and stand tied for third in three-point shooting as they connect on 37.1 percent of their shooting from beyond the arc.
+Reggie Jackson has been out with a back injury: it was diagnosed as a stress reaction on November 2

 and he remains out with no clear timetable for return at this point.
 Griffin underwent knee surgery

 January 7 and is out indefinitely.
 Kennard is also out with a knee injury and may not return until after the All-Star break.